See also…

 The price of living in a dormitory ranges from £70-£180 per week.

+This price includes all bills and Internet access.
 The majority of universities establish deadlines for applying for a dorm room, typically around June 30th.
 Students are required to submit their applications before this date to secure a spot in the dormitories.
 Even if the deadline has passed, it’s still worth giving it a try and inquiring about the availability of any remaining vacant rooms.
 There might still be a chance to secure a room despite missing the initial deadline.
 Once you submit your application, the university will place you on a waiting list.
-This means that if any rooms become available due to cancellations or changes, they will consider your application to assign the available accommodation.
-Keep in mind the earlier you apply, the better your chances are.
-The number of applications submitted plays a crucial role in the availability of dorm rooms.

 Application for a place in a dormitory is simple and convenient.
 An electronic form is available on the university’s website, which must be filled out and approved.
 Applications often begin as early as February-March.
 Once we have applied for dormitory space, we should also think about other alternative options in case we receive a rejection.